 Imperfect stands united against any form of racism, discrimination, and injustice.
-We believe that Black Lives Matter and that our food system and our country must do a better job at listening to, respecting, and elevating black voices and businesses.
+We believe that Black Lives Matter.
+We believe that our food system and our country must do a better job at listening to, respecting, and elevating black voices and businesses.

-We are making donations and matching employee donations to the NAACP and Appetite for Change, an organization that uses food as a tool to create health, wealth, and social change in North Minneapolis.
+Imperfect is making donations as well as matching employee donations to the NAACP and Appetite for Change, an organization that uses food as a tool to create health, wealth, and social change in North Minneapolis.

 We recognize that change also has to come from within so we’re taking a hard look at our own business and hiring practices as they intersect with race so we can start doing better.
 We promise to share these findings with you because we believe in transparency, vulnerability, and accountability.